Skipants/rspec-workshop/slides.md

 This makes a fixture for the `Employee` model.
 You can then create an employee with this base set of data in the database in your test like `create(:employee)`

+# Factory Bot

-You can also use a `Employee` object without creating a database record with `build`. `employee = build(:employee)`.
+- You can also use a `Employee` object without creating a database record with `build`: `employee = build(:employee)`

-If you want different data on your fixture, you can also pass it to `create` or `build`: `build(:employee, login: "johndoe")`
+- If you want different data on your fixture, you can also pass it to `create` or `build`: `build(:employee, login: "johndoe")`

-Traits are a nice way to describe a type of a fixture so it can be reused.
+- Traits are a nice way to describe a type of a fixture so it can be reused.
 It also inherits the base set of parameters (login, email in this case) `employee = build(:employee, :suspended)`

-Read the docs for more!
+- Read the docs for more!

 # Controller Specs

-Basically unit tests for controllers.
+Unit tests for controllers.
 RSpec Rails provides some helper methods to make these simpler.

 https://relishapp.com/rspec/rspec-rails/v/4-0/docs/controller-specs